dqops/dqo/docs/checks/column/sql/sql-condition-failed-count-on-column.md

 ## **monthly sql condition failed count on column**

 **Check description**
-Verifies that a maximum number of rows failed a custom SQL condition (expression).
+Verifies that a number of rows failed a custom SQL condition(expression) does not exceed the maximum accepted count.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|